 As you may have already realized, caviar is somewhat of a food institution, and as such there is established proper and improper eating protocol.
 For instance, it considered extremely gauche among caviar aficionados to take more than your fair share of caviar, even if it is extremely tempting.
 The typical serving allotted to an individual is one to two ounces each, and a host usually will purchase their caviar with this kind of serving size in mind.
 Caviar is, ultimately, a luxury product and can be quite expensive, depending on the grade and the fish it came from.
 If you’re consuming the caviar in a private home, understand that your host may have spent a great deal of money procuring the caviar and that it is meant to be shared among everyone at the event; consuming caviar in restaurant can be even more expensive, making it more important still to not take more than your fair share.
 Obviously, close friends may not care quite as much about who gets how much caviar, but in fine-dining and formal social situations, self-control is key.

 Another somewhat odd eccentricity of caviar eating customs is the way you actually eat it.
-Yes, there is actually a correct caviar eating technique too, people just seem to get really fired up over eating fish eggs.
+Yes, there is actually a correct caviar eating technique too!
 First, take in the aroma of the caviar.
 Like a good wine, half of the flavor of the caviar is in the aroma; to taste the full bouquet of flavors, you must first get the scent in your nose.
 Next, unless you’re eating the caviar on a blini or toast point, turn the spoon over in your mouth so that all the caviar beads can be transferred to your tongue.
-Breathe in a little through your mouth too, also like you might do with a wine; this helps to capture the full aroma and flavor of the caviar on the palette.
+Breathe in a little through your mouth too, also like you might do with a wine; this helps to capture the full aroma and flavor of the caviar on the palate.
 One must never chew the caviar, as this ruins the integrity of the beads and completely squashes the flavor; instead, allow the beads to spread over your tongue to coat your mouth and capture the full flavor of the caviar.
 Finally, don’t go straight for your drink after you swallow.
-The flavors of caviar continue to develop even after it’s not longer in your mouth, drinking to soon after swallowing will destroy the final notes of flavor that linger in the mouth.
-Give yourself a few seconds, then swig the vodka.
+The flavors of caviar continue to develop even after it’s no longer in your mouth, so sipping too soon after swallowing will result in missing the final notes of flavor.
+Give yourself a few seconds, then sip your vodka or Champagne.